 Despite the external noise, the mood within the camp remains fiercely optimistic.
 Kobbie Mainoo, the Manchester United prodigy who has quickly become a pivotal figure in midfield, was unequivocal when asked about England's chances of ending decades of hurt and lifting the trophy on July 19.

-“One hundred per cent,” **Mainoo** confidently told reporters.
+“One hundred per cent,” Mainoo confidently told reporters.
 “I feel like everyone in the squad and the staff believes we can win it but it doesn’t come easy and the first game, the second game, we have to build and build.”
-His conviction injects a vital dose of belief into the squad.
+His conviction injects a vital dose of belief into the squad as England prepares for the challenge ahead.

 Battling the Florida Furnace: A Grueling Test